dd9jn/rfc4880bis/crypto-refresh.md

 Note that when an implementation forms several PKESKs with one session key, forming a message that can be decrypted by several keys, the implementation MUST make a new PKCS#1 encoding for each key.

-An implementation MAY accept or use a Key ID of zero as a "wild card" or "speculative" Key ID.
+An implementation MAY accept or use a Key ID of all zeros, or a key version of zero and no key fingerprint, to hide the intended decryption key.
 In this case, the receiving implementation would try all available private keys, checking for a valid decrypted session key.
 This format helps reduce traffic analysis of messages.